 The Foreign Tax Credit Definition Explained

 Under the United States tax system, a US person is taxed on their worldwide income.
 This is different than most foreign country tax systems — in which only permanent residents of the country (or other residents who the foreign country’s residence requirement) are subject to worldwide income tax by the foreign country.
-The United States is different in that it follows a worldwide income model — which means as long as a person is considered a US person for income tax purposes, they are subject to US tax on all of their income, whether it is sourced within the United States or outside of the United States — and whether they reside within the United States or abriad.
+The United States is different in that it follows a worldwide income model — which means as long as a person is considered a US person for income tax purposes, they are subject to US tax on all of their income, whether it is sourced within the United States or outside of the United States — and whether they reside within the United States or abroad.
 When a US person has already paid foreign taxes on their foreign income, they may qualify for a foreign tax credit on Form 1116.
-Foreign tax credits are not always a dollar-for-dollar credit, and is oftentimes impacted by whether or not it is:
+Foreign tax credits are not always full credits, and are oftentimes impacted by whether or not it is:

 Passive or general foreign income;